pavlospt/rust-pgdatadiff/README.md

       --only-sequences                        Only compare sequences, exclude data
-      --only-count                            Do a quick test based on counts alone --chunk-size <CHUNK_SIZE>               The chunk size when comparing data [default: 10000] --max-connections <MAX_CONNECTIONS>     Max connections for Postgres pool [default: 100] -i, --include-tables [<INCLUDE_TABLES>...]
+      --only-count                            Do a quick test based on counts alone --chunk-size <CHUNK_SIZE>               The chunk size when comparing data [default: 10000] --start-position <START_POSITION>       The start position for the comparison [default: 0] --max-connections <MAX_CONNECTIONS>     Max connections for Postgres pool [default: 100] -i, --include-tables [<INCLUDE_TABLES>...]
 Tables included in the comparison -e, --exclude-tables [<EXCLUDE_TABLES>...]
 Tables excluded from the comparison